Wiki · Concept · Last reviewed June 25, 2026

 Definition

 Model drift is the deployment-time change in an AI system's inputs, outputs, performance, calibration, error distribution, or social meaning.
-It is not one failure.
+It is not one failure and it is not necessarily a change in model weights.
 It is a family of failures that appear when the world stops matching the system's assumptions.
 A fraud model may meet a new attack pattern.
 A hiring screen may face a different applicant pool.
 A clinical model may receive data from a new device, hospital workflow, or population.
 A retrieval system may point at a changed corpus.

-Three related terms matter.
-Data drift means the input distribution changes.
+Several related terms matter.
+Data drift or covariate shift means the input distribution changes.
+Label shift means the distribution of outcomes changes.
 Concept drift means the relationship between inputs and the target changes over time.
 Dataset shift is the broader problem in which the joint distribution differs between training and use.
-Model drift is the operational umbrella: the deployed system's behavior no longer means what its validation record claimed.
+In production governance, model drift is the operational umbrella: the deployed system's behavior no longer means what its validation record claimed.

-Model drift overlaps with AI Post-Market Monitoring, AI Evaluations, Training Data, and Data Poisoning.
+Model drift overlaps with AI Post-Market Monitoring, AI Evaluations, Training Data, AI Change Management, and Data Poisoning.
 The distinctive question is whether a system remains fit after reality moves.

 How It Works